criyle/go-sandbox/README.md

 1. Unshare & bind mount rootfs based on hostfs (eliminated ptrace)
 2. Use Linux Control Groups to limit & acct CPU & memory (eliminated wait4.rusage)
 3. Container tech with execveat memfd, sethostname, setdomainname

+### prefork containers

+Utilize the linux namespace + cgroup but create container in advance to reduce the duplicated effort of creating mount points.
+See Pre-forked container protocol and environment for design details.

+On kernel >= 5.7 with cgroup v2, the new `clone3(CLONE_INTO_CGROUP)` with `vfork` is available to reduce the resource consumption of create new address spaces as well.

 ## Design